Skip to main content

 2. Calculation.

 Suppose you also know the coefficient of static friction \(\mu_s\) between the ground and the truck’s tires.
 Find two possible expressions for the magnitude of the force of static friction on the truck.
-Which expression is more informative?
+Which expression is more useful if you want to know the exact magnitude of the frictional force?